allebone/help.omni.af.mil/docs/PEX/Training.md

 7. Go to CT > Worksheet Builder and create TAR worksheets for the guest fliers.

-ARMS- Configure your PEX-ARMS Interface
+## ARMS- Configure your PEX-ARMS Interface

-Introduction

-The ARMS tab is used to setup the PEX interface with ARMS, import ARMS tasks and export ARMS
+The ARMS tab is used to setup the PEX interface with ARMS, import ARMS tasks and export ARMS tasks.

-tasks.

 ARMS 6.2 delivered a Jaspersoft reports interface.
 There are two interface functions that PEX - ARMs customers perform in PEX.
 Specifically:

-Import data from ARMS to PEX
+1. Import data from ARMS to PEX

     PEX no longer provides the Oracle Discover \(.dis\) files required to create the three .csv files.
 Instead, we wil generate Jaspersoft Ad Hoc Views/Reports.
 These Ad Hoc Views/Reports take the place of the .dis files.
 These Adhoc View/Reports will be in Jaspersoft and accessible to all ARMS users worldwide.
 Users will access these reports to generate the three.csv files: Personnel, Training, and 7-30-60-90 Personnel Flight Hours.
 Users must schedule the reports in ARMS.

-Export data from PEX to ARMS
+2. Export data from PEX to ARMS

     There is no change.
 Users still need to install the ODAC \(Oracle Data Access Components\) in order to push data out of PEX to ARMS.

 Settings

 1. Associate PEX Squadrons to ARMS Unit Identifiers

-A.  Select a squadron.
+    1. Select a squadron.

-B.  In the Add ARMS unit to import into selected PEX squadron text box: C.  Type in \(or paste\) the 17-character ARMS Unit Identifier \(looks like: 0203ARSSQ00000000\) and click Add.
+    2. In the Add ARMS unit to import into selected PEX squadron text box:

+        1. Type in \(or paste\) the 17-character ARMS Unit Identifier \(looks like: 0203ARSSQ00000000\) and click Add.
 This identifier can be found on the Personnel.CSV file in cell A2.

-207

-Training

-D.  Type in \(or paste\) the 9-character ARMS Unit Identifier \(looks like: 0203ARSSQ\) and click Add.
+        2. Type in \(or paste\) the 9-character ARMS Unit Identifier \(looks like: 0203ARSSQ\) and click Add.
 This identifier can be found on the 7/30/60/90.CSV file.

-NOTES:
+    !!!
+NOTE
         * You can import data from multiple ARMS units \(for example from a student squadron\) into a single PEX squadron.

         * To disassociate an ARMS unit, select the unit and click Remove.

 2. Enter AFTO 781 Data

-A.  Select a squadron
+    1. Select a squadron

-B.  In the 781 Data > HARM Code text box, type in your HARM Code \(can be found on existing AFTO 781s\).
+    2. In the 781 Data > HARM Code text box, type in your HARM Code \(can be found on existing AFTO 781s\).

-C.  Fill out the remaining three text boxes with 781 Data \(these can also be found on existing 781s\).
+    3. Fill out the remaining three text boxes with 781 Data \(these can also be found on existing 781s\).

-D.  Click Save.
+    4. Click Save.

-3. Exclude PEX-generated training tasks during ARMS Imports PEX generates training tasks for four ARMS training requirements that aren’t tracked by ARMS
+3. Exclude PEX-generated training tasks during ARMS Imports

-as training events: Physical Exam, Altitude Chamber, Records Review, and ASC Termination Date.
+    PEX generates training tasks for four ARMS training requirements that aren’t tracked by ARMS as training events: Physical Exam, Altitude Chamber, Records Review, and ASC Termination Date.
 If your unit does not use one or more of these \(for example, an ICBM unit that does not require periodic Altitude Chamber training\), check the box by that item\(s\) to exclude PEX from generating it during the ARMS import and click Save.

 4. .CSV File Locations \(WinPEX only\)

     Browse to the path where the .CSV file and click save.

 Import